Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

   <img src="pictures/LayoutLLM_overall_architecture.png" width="750" />
 </p>

+## Paper: Visual Instruction Tuning (LLaVA) [[3]](#3) & Improved Baselines with Visual Instruction Tuning [[6]](#6)
+Some findings from the later paper include:

+(1) Scaling to high-resolution image inputs.
+We show that LLaVA’s architecture is versatile in scaling to higher resolutions by simply dividing images into grids and maintains its data efficiency; with the increased resolution, it improves the model’s detailed perception capabilities and reduces hallucination.

+(2) Compositional capabilities.
+We find that large multimodal models are capable of generalizing to compositional capabilities.
+For example, training on long-form language reasoning together with shorter visual reasoning can improve the model’s writing capability for multimodal questions.

+(3) Data efficiency.
+We show that randomly downsampling LLaVA’s training data mixture by up to 75% does not significantly decrease the model’s performance, suggesting that the possibility of a more sophisticated dataset compression strategy can further improve LLaVA’s already efficient training pipeline.

+(4) Data scaling.
+We provide empirical evidence for the scaling of data granularity in conjunction with the model’s capability is crucial for an improved capability without introducing artifacts like hallucination.

 ## Paper: InternVL: Scaling up Vision Foundation Modesl and Aligning for Generic Visual-Linguistic Tasks [[5]](#5)